gavinelliott/blog/src/content/blog/how-to-ask-for-feedback-that-might-be-hard-to-hear.md

 ---
 title: 'How to ask for feedback that might be hard to hear'
-description: 'A guide to seeking and receiving constructive feedback for personal growth'
+description: 'A guide to requesting and receiving constructive feedback effectively.'
 pubDate: '2017-10-04'
 ---